This webpage is being updated!

 The Purpose of the Grant Program

-The purpose of the program is to support and diversify the teaching of Finnish language and culture in the U.S. At the same time, it enables Finnish students to get to know the world of American higher education.
+The purpose of the program is to support and diversify the teaching of Finnish language and culture in the U.S. At the same time, it enables Finnish students to get to know the world of U.S. higher education.
 Selected grantees act as ambassadors for the Fulbright program, Finland, and their home institutions, sharing their culture and contributing to the relations between Finland and the U.S.

-The application round for the academic year 2025-26 is now closed.
-The next application cycle will open in August 2025 for the academic year 2026-27.
+The application cycle will open in September 4, 2025 for the academic year 2026-27.

-Teaching Assistants (the ”TAs”) are common on American campuses.
+Teaching Assistants (the ”TAs”) are common on U.S. campuses.
 A TA is usually a master's or doctoral-level student who works in the faculty or department for a defined number of hours per week and, as compensation, gets a discount on tuition fees or is completely freed of them.
 The contents of the work tasks largely depend on the department but they usually include assisting teachers or even teaching independently.
 The tasks can also include organizing different kinds of events related to the Finnish language and culture.

-The program provides Finnish students and early career Finnish teachers a great opportunity to develop their teaching skills in a challenging and fruitful environment, strengthen their English skills, and add to their knowledge of American culture and society, and the cultural exchange between Finland and the U.S.
+The program provides Finnish students and early career Finnish teachers a great opportunity to develop their teaching skills in a challenging and fruitful environment, strengthen their English skills, and add to their knowledge of U.S. culture and society, and the cultural exchange between Finland and the U.S.

 Benefits